cloud-awesome/dataverse-customisation/src/CloudAwesome.Dataverse/docs/planning/backlog-roadmap.md

 - Maintain all existing connectivity functionality for other authentication routes.
 Backwards in this case is critical, but should be simple to maintain.
 - If no connectivity details are provided when executing a command, it should be assumed that it is a manual user execution (e.g. going to the default browser to authenticate, as happens in 1st party Microsoft applications)
 - Manual user execution should accept standard log in, but how this works for a non-Microsoft, 3rd party application, needs to be agreed on.
+- We should start with a single environment authentication, but once this is verified, supporting multiple environments and profiles (a la PAC Cli) should be a priority.

 There are several use cases that are important here:
 - Developer registering plugins, or generating/clobbering customisations locally